The common perception, whether it’s right or wrong, is that wives, mothers, and women have the upper hand when it comes

 It’s possible to throw around all manner of statistics and cite various expert opinions on the subject.
 The fact of the matter, however, is that, when it comes to the dissolution of marriage and guardianship, many men feel like they get the short end of the metaphorical stick, and that fathers’ rights get trampled in the process.

 That’s on paper.
-In reality, we’re all well aware that humans, which includes judges, often make emotional decisions biased in one way or another.
+In reality, we’re all well aware that humans, which includes judges, often make emotional decisions and are biased in one way or another.

 If you’re a father going through a divorce or custody battle, it’s important to know your rights and how to safeguard your interests and those of your children.